-Seizures have been reported in patients receiving high-dose gral busulfan at doses producing plasma Seizures have been reported in patients receiving high-dose oral busulfan at doses producing plasma drug levels similar to those achieved following the recommended dosage of busulfan injection.
+Seizures have been reported in patients receiving high-dose oral busulfan at doses producing plasma Setzures have been reported in patients receiving inginiouse or a businaria at ouses producing plasma drug levels similar to those achieved following the recommended dosage of busulfan injection.
 Despite prophylactic therapy with phenytoin, one seizure (1/42 patients) was reported during an autologous transplantation clinical trial of busulfan injection.
 This episode occurred during the cyclophosphamide portion of the conditioning regimen, 36 hours after the last busulfan injection dose.
-Initiate phenytoin therapy or any other alternative anti-convulsant prophylactic therapy (e.g., benzodiazepines, valproic acid or levetiracetam) prior to busulfan injection treatment (see Dosage and Administration (2.1)].
-Use caution when administering the recommended dose of busulfan injection to patients with a history of a seizure disorder or head trauma or who are receiving other potentially epileptogenic drugs
+Initiate phenytoin therapy or any other alternative anti-convulsant prophylactic therapy (e.g., benzodiazepines, valproid acid or levetiracetam) prior to busulfan injection treatment [see Dosage and Administration (2.1)] Use caution when administering the recommended dose of busulfan injection to patients with a history of a seizure disorder or head trauma or who are receiving other potentially epileptogenic drugs.